 - Name, address, phone number, email address, social security number, tax identification number, and date of birth.

-- BCM or the custodian may require a photocopy of a valid driver’s license, passport, green card, or military identification when opening new accounts for clients.
+- BCM or a custodian may require a photocopy of a valid driver’s license, passport, green card, or military identification when opening new client accounts.
 Many financial institutions in the United States require a copy of at least one of these documents to comply with the USA PATRIOT Act.

 - Duplicate copies of monthly statements and trade confirmations.

 - Daily electronic downloads of clients’ account information (e.g., all transactions and holdings).

 Why We Collect Personal Information

 How We Handle Your Personal Information

-As emphasized above, we do not sell, rent or distribute information about current or former clients or their accounts to third parties not mentioned above.
-We do not share such information with anyone, except as needed in the normal course of business, such as to open accounts, satisfy required compliance reviews, and complete transactions in your accounts.
+We do not sell, rent or distribute information about current or former clients or their accounts to third parties except as provided in this notice.
+We only share nonpublic personal information as necessary in the normal course of business, such as to open accounts, satisfy required compliance reviews, and complete transactions in client accounts.
 For example:

-- In order to open accounts or complete transactions for you, it may be necessary to provide identifying information to custodians, TAMPs, companies, individuals, or groups not affiliated with BCM.
+- In order to open accounts, complete transactions, or otherwise service client accounts, it may be necessary to provide identifying information to custodians, TAMPs, companies, individuals, or groups not affiliated with BCM.
 In addition, BCM may provide the custodian/TAMP with a copy of the Investment Advisory Agreement with the client.

 - At times, we contract with non-affiliated companies to perform services for us, such as an outside technology consultant.
-As necessary, we share information we collected from you to these third parties.
+As necessary, we share information we collected from clients with these companies.
 We only release the information necessary for the third party to complete its assigned responsibilities.
 In addition, we require these third parties treat your personal information with the same high degree of confidentiality as BCM.